Akardis/stock_analysis_challenge/README.md

 ### Challenges and Difficulties Encountered
   Loop and conditional is something that i struggled with.
 I understand in theory how they work, I just have a hard time applying it.
 ## Results
+  Was not able to finish the chalenge.
+Got stuck and therefor was not able to get results.
+It seems though that refactoring the code from Module 2 would make the program run faster.
+Leaving the code how it was oringally written would take much longer to proccess the whole stock market.
+I assume that the time for the code to run after it was refactored was significantly faster.
 - What are the advantages or disadvantages of refactoriung code?
     If it aint broke, don't fix it.
 That was how I was beginning to feel.